baehunsang/kuics_ahp/README.md

 # Kuics_ahp
 ---
-This is week1
+This is week2

 Our goal
--setting kernel debugging env in WSL or lima vm
+-build vuln device driver and put it inside kernel

+Make sure to copy `./init` file inside to `fs/init`